 The Frankfurt Motor Show for the year will surely bring a lot of amazing automobiles and concepts to the foray.
 And to begin proceedings, we have the hydrogen fuel-cell powered Mercedes-Benz F125 concept that promises an average of 105 mpg.
 Taking a cue from the S-Class coupe for its roofline and the Mercedes CLS for the six-bar grille, the car is a four-seater sedan-styled model with a 470-liter boot.

-The interiors are modern, spacious and simple, just like every other Mercedes-Benz.
-You can fold away the front passenger seat to create a reclined style seating for the rear passenger.
+The interiors are modern, spacious, and simple, just like every other Mercedes-Benz.
+You can fold away the front passenger seat to create a reclined seating style for the rear passenger.
 Set in carbon fiber reinforced plastic and aluminum, the lightweight car works on gesture controls.
 The car can hit 0-62 mph in less than five seconds.

 Also read - Inspired by nature, this 262 feet long luxury yacht concept boasts a 100 square meter lawn, a trained gardener and its very own tree of life.